Ghost Typing Your Way to Hollywood

 This approach works and is easy enough to understand when you only have a few labels to animate; however, with more labels, you can end up in a callback nested hell 😈.

-Ideally, we want to store our labels in an array - that way, we can iterate through each label (like we do with the characters) and animate each.
+Ideally, we want to store our labels in a queue - that way, we can iterate through each label (like we do with the characters) and animate each.

 @IBOutlet weak var firstTypingLabel: UILabel!